deniskyashif/blog/content/posts/2017-01-18-using-azure-vm-for-smt-model.md

 ### Tuning

-The final step in the creation of the machine translation system is the parameter tuning, where the different statistical models are weighted against each other to produce the best possible translations.
+The final step in the creation of the machine translation model is the parameter tuning, where the different statistical models are weighted against each other to produce the best possible translations.
 The part of the corpus allocated for tuning gets translated and the model weights get readjusted.
 The process repeats until there is a considerable improvement in the translation score.
 Each iteration takes a lot of time on its own and the task is expected to make around 15 iterations on average until a good local maximum is found.
 This is the most computationally intensive stage as it can take days even weeks depending on the input data and the hardware.

 ## Choosing a VM for the Tuning Process